poshaughnessy/teleportal/README.md

 * Augmented Reality / Virtual Reality
 * 3D modelling/animation

-This is not an exclusive list - any assistance would be welcome!
+(This is not an exclusive list - other assistance would be welcome!)

 ## (Expected to be) Frequently Asked Questions